-Rece Davis is a staple on ESPN‘s College GameDay football TV show every Saturday morning.
+William Laurece Davis, known to most as Rece Davis, is a staple on ESPN‘s College GameDay football TV show every Saturday morning.
 Since taking over for Chris Fowler in 2015, the host has had a blast alongside the likes of Lee Corso, Kirk Herbstreit, Desmond Howard, David Pollack and Maria Taylor.

 Davis’s previous work has extended beyond the three-hour morning program, however.
-He’s starred on SportsCenter and College Football Live, and has covered college basketball, horse racing, and the FIFA World Cup for ESPN and ABC.
+He’s starred on SportsCenter, College Football Final and College Football Live, and has covered college basketball, horse racing, and the FIFA World Cup for ESPN and ABC.

-The 54-year-old sports media personality is signed with ESPN through 2021, which means NCAA fans can expect to see a lot more of Davis every weekend of the college football season.
+The 55-year-old sportscaster is signed with ESPN for the foreseeable future, which means NCAA fans can expect to see a lot more of Davis every weekend of the college football season.
 We know a little about the personal lives of these GameDay hosts and analysts, like how Herbstreit and his wife attended Ohio State, and it turns out Rece Davis’ family life is pretty interesting.

 Who Is Rece Davis’ Wife Leigh Davis?